Dear Customer;

 - ISO IEC 27001 Amd 1:2024

-The newly added items with the amendment are as follows:
+The items added with the new change are as follows.

-- 4.1 The organization must determine whether climate change is a relevant issue.
+- 4.1 The organization should determine whether climate change is relevant.

-- 4.2 NOTE: Relevant interested parties may have requirements related to climate change.
+- 4.2 NOTE: Relevant parties may have requirements related to climate change.

-- When multiple management systems (e.g., Quality Management and Health and Safety Management) are in operation, if found relevant, climate change is to be evaluated under each applicable management system standard.
+- In cases where multiple management systems (e.g., Quality Management and Health and Safety Management) are operated, if relevant, climate change will be evaluated under each management system standard.

-- Some climate change issues and risks may be of a general nature regardless of the scope of the applicable management system or sector (e.g., when related to regulatory compliance or operational conformity and corporate resilience), while others will be specifically indexed to the requirements of the management system standards relevant to specific industries and the characteristics of the organization (e.g., energy production, agriculture, and fisheries) (e.g., geographic location, nature of the supply chain, or labor dynamics).
+- It is noted that some climate change issues and risks may be of a general nature, regardless of the management system scope or industry (e.g., related to regulatory compliance, operational compliance, and corporate resilience), while others will be specifically linked to the requirements of management system standards for specific industries and the characteristics of the organization (e.g., energy production, agriculture, and fisheries) (e.g., geographic location, nature of the supply chain, or workforce dynamics).

-Impact of the Amendment on Third-Party Audits and the Certification Process;
+Impact of the Change on 3rd Party Audits and the Certification Process;

-During the management system audits conducted by Kioscert, the issues related to climate change in relation to the organization and its context will be queried in accordance with the latest published text.
-Where it cannot be demonstrated that all relevant internal and external issues, including climate change, have been taken into account, an appropriate finding will be made.
+In management system audits conducted by Kioscert, issues affecting climate change and the organization and its context will be questioned in accordance with the latest published text.
+If it is found that all relevant internal and external issues, including climate change, are not considered, an appropriate finding will be raised.

-Management system standards will undergo the ISO amendment process; however, given the following, there is no need to revise the standard information on the certificates:
+Management system standards will go through the ISO change process, but the following points should be noted that there is no need to revise the standard information on the certificates:

 - The publication year of each Management System standard will not change.

-- There is no change in the scope of application of the Certified Management System.
+- There is no change in the scope of the Certified Management System application.

 - There is no significant impact on the effectiveness of the Certified Management System.

-- The methods and actions that certified organizations will ultimately implement due to the new requirement will be similar to those they will apply if there is a future change in other contextual issues already addressed within the scope of the management system.
+- The methods and actions to be implemented by certified organizations due to the new requirement will be similar to the methods and actions they would take in the future if changes occur in other contextual issues already addressed within the management system.